 We intend to file one or more registration statements under the Securities Act as soon as practicable after the completion of this offering for shares issued upon the exercise of options and shares to be issued under our employee benefit plans.
 As a result, any such options or shares will be freely tradable in the public market.
-Options to purchase 4,165,662 shares of our common stock will have vested as of the completion of this offering.
+Options to purchase 4,167,257 shares of our common stock will have vested and will be exercisable as of the completion of this offering.
 However, such shares held by affiliates will still be subject to the volume limitation, manner of sale, notice, and public information requirements of Rule 144 unless otherwise resalable under Rule 701.